-As mentioned in the Project Description, the building has been proposed for the developable portion of the site, bounded on the east by the PG&E Easement, the south by a wetland, and the west and north by slopes with oak trees.
-The front of the building faces the east, with a parking lot constructed over the PG&E easement and wrapping around the north side of the structure.
-A retaining wall to the north and west of the building has been proposed to allow the construction of a firetruck access around the west side of the building.
+As mentioned in the Project Description, the building has been positioned within the developable portion of the site, which is bounded on the east by a PG&E Easement, to the south by a wetland, and to the west and north by hillside slopes with mature oak trees.
+The front of the building faces east, bordered by a parking lot constructed over the PG&E easement that also wraps around the north and westerly/rear sides of the structure.
+A retaining wall to the north and west of the building has been proposed to accommodate adjacent parking and room for a firetruck access route around the westerly side of the building.
 The vehicular access/entry to the building is from the Redwood Boulevard frontage, and drops in elevation to the proposed parking lot.
-A secondary, emergency-only access is shown at the Wood Hollow Drive frontage as required by the Novato Fire Protection District, and will have removable bollards to prevent public access.
+A secondary, emergencyonly access is shown at the Wood Hollow Drive frontage as required by the Novato Fire Protection District, and will have removable bollards to restrict vehicular access.